How to Learn German Through Film (and What Movies to Watch!)

-It’s a fortunate thing that technology allows language learners to find various ways of enhancing the learning process – whether it be through online language exchange, music, or films – and German is certainly no exception to the rule.
+It’s a fortunate thing that technology allows language learners to find various ways of enhancing the learning process through online language exchange, music, or films.
+Learning via pop culture exposes you to German idioms, slang and regional dialects that can help you speak like a native.
 So, as we near the end of 2014, cut yourself a much deserved holiday break and delve into these fun tips for learning German through films (and check out which ones to start out with):

 1. Start with English subtitles.

 Although this may seem like a language learning deterrent (after all, how much will you pick up if you’re busily reading the lines in your native tongue), it is actually ideal if you’re a beginner with only a limited knowledge of German.
 By watching the film first with English subtitles, your brain will make connections between the words you hear and their translation, helping you to solidify basic vocabulary a bit more.

 Why: This is a great movie to start off with simply because a lot of vocabulary is used repetitively throughout the film.
 An added bonus is that numbers are a big part of this movie so you should come away with a strong grasp on this part of the German language.

 One of the biggest challenges German learners face is the penchant native speakers have for stringing words together without pause.
 This can make it extremely difficult to pick out words and meanings because you may not know where they begin and end.
 Which is why your next step in the learning through films process is to switch on the good ‘ol German subtitles.
 Not only will your reading abilities improve, but you’ll find it easier to pick out what the characters are saying if you can also read it on your screen.